alttch/eva3/doc/modbus.rst

     # e.g.
     uc-cmd modbus destroy p1

-Note that controller doesn't check is the port in use or not, so double check this manually before deleting it.
+Note that controller doesn't check if the port is in use or not, so double check this manually before deleting it.